Same-sex marriage (SSM)

 1,505 randomly selected American adults were sampled.
 The margin of error is ±2.9 percentage points.
 3

-Feelings of inevitability may well have increased 19 days after the poll was taken when the U.S. Supreme Court issued two major rulings.
+Feelings of inevitability may well have further increased 19 days after the poll was taken when the U.S. Supreme Court issued two major rulings.
 One legalizes SSM in America's most populous state -- California.
 The other declared a major clause in the federal Defense of Marriage Act unconstitutional thus permitting married many same-sex couples to access federal protection, benefits, inheritance, and other programs for themselves and their children.

 The Pew survey also found out that 68% of those who know personally many gays or lesbians support SSM, while only 32% of those who don't know any support SSM.
 This finding emphasizes the importance of lesbians and gays coming out of the closet and risking emotional, spiritual, and physical abuse by being open about their sexual orientation.